 us region is the same as adding domains to apps in the

-To utilize SSL, provision an SSL Endpoint for your application and upload your SSL certs.
+To use SSL, provision an SSL endpoint for your application and upload your SSL certificates.

 $ heroku addons:add ssl Adding ssl on example... done, v1 ($20/mo) Next add your certificate with `heroku certs:add PEM KEY`.
 Use `heroku addons:docs ssl` to view documentation. $ heroku certs:add server.crt server.key Resolving trust chain... done Adding SSL Endpoint to example... done example now served by example.herokuapp.com